about

 There is a particular kind of business problem I care about.

-And it is not the polished success story, after everything has clicked into place and the hard part has been edited out of the story (or glamorized).
+It’s not the beginning, when nothing is working yet.
+And it’s not the polished success story, after everything has clicked into place and the hard part has been edited out (or glamorized).

-It’s the gap space in the middle where I lock in: when the business is real, the work matters, demand is there, and the outside can look solid.
-And… too much is still being held together by effort that no one should have to keep sustaining alone.
+When the business is real, the work matters, demand is there, the outside looks solid — and too much is still held together by effort no one should have to sustain alone.

 That’s the terrain I know well, and it’s where I do my best work.